Slavs I

 FAQ

-If I have 2 peasants on two different meadow hexes, how much food do I gather?
+If I have 2 peasants on two different meadow hexes, how much extra food do I gather?

 What does "nearest structure" mean for the spreading damage ability?

-It means your structures on hexes closest to the target hex (but not on the target hex itself).
-If multiple structures are equidistant from the target, your opponent chooses which one receives the 1 additional damage.
-Distance has no maximum — even a structure far away can be affected if it's the nearest one you have.
+It means your structure on the hex closest to the battle hex, not on the battle hex itself.
+If multiple structures are equidistant, your opponent chooses which one receives the extra damage.
+There is no maximum distance.

 Does the spreading damage ability trigger only when I'm defending?

-No. It triggers whenever your opponent deals at least 1 damage to your structure during a battle — regardless of who attacked.
-Even if you initiated the battle and your opponent is defending, if they deal damage to your structure, they also inflict 1 additional damage to your nearest structure.
+No. It triggers whenever your opponent deals at least 1 damage to your structure during any battle, regardless of who initiated it.
+Even if you attacked, if the defender damages your structure, they also inflict 1 extra damage to your nearest structure.